-Over the past few decades, there have been several different kinds of hair replacement surgeries.
+Over the past few decades, there have been several different types of hair transplants, also referred to as hair replacement surgeries.
 Some of these hair transplant procedures are no longer performed because of newer technologies and methodologies.

 Before you move forward with this life-transforming procedure, it would be helpful to you and your doctor to familiarize yourself with the available options based on your specific needs and decide which is best for you.

 In this procedure, a small scalp area is removed, and a nearby piece of skin containing healthy follicles is extended over the bald spot and stitched into place.

 Scalp reduction was once the most popular form of hair transplantation but has since been replaced by more modern methods.

 This surgery is performed in stages over several weeks.
 The surgeon cuts around the donor area (where the healthy follicles are growing) on three sides, and the fourth side is extended over the bald spot and then stitched into place.

 Like Scalp Reduction, Flap Surgery is rarely performed today and has been replaced by more effective, far less invasive techniques.

 This surgery is meant for severe baldness or baldness caused by burn injuries and involves several factors: